haixuxu/gwk/README.md

 # gwk

-Gank is a tool that helps you expose your local servers or services to the internet, even in a private network.
+Gwk is a tool that helps you expose your local servers or services to the internet, even in a private network.
 It supports both TCP and subdomain modes.